Nicconike/AutomatedGo/README.md

 This will check the specified file for the current Go version, compare it with the latest available version, and download the new version if an update is available.

 > [!NOTE]
-> If you don't specify the `os` and `arch` type, the tool will download the latest version for your current operating system and architecture.
+> If you don't specify the `os` and `arch` type, the tool will download the latest version by detecting your current operating system and architecture.

 ### Command-line Options